ritazh/AzureSearchBot/CSharp/core-GlobalMessageHandlers/README.md

 # Global Message Handlers Sample

-You can use the [Bot Builder for .NET SDK](https://dev.botframework.com/) to define global message handlers that execute code whenever the user replies to the conversation with a specific word or phrase.
+A bot can use the [Bot Builder for .NET SDK](https://dev.botframework.com/) to define global message handlers that execute code whenever the user replies to the conversation with a specific word or phrase from anywhere in the bot.
+These global message handlers allow you to create bot features that are accessible from anywhere in your bot.

+This sample shows how to create global message handlers and illustrates two common scenarios:
+* Global Dialogs - A global message handler that responds to a global command to add a dialog to the conversation from anywhere in the bot.
+In this sample, the settings dialog can be accessed anywhere in the bot by replying with 'settings' anywhere in the bot.
+When the settings dialog is complete, the conversation returns to the prior dialog.
-For example, you could add a settings command to your bot to show the bot's settings dialog whenever the user reponds with the word 'settings'.
-Additionally, you could define a cancel command to return the user to the Root Dialog whenever the user responds with the word 'cancel'.
+* Stack Manipulation - A global message handler that responds to a global command to manipulate the dialog stack.
+In this sample, the user is returned to the root dialog whenever the user responds with the word 'cancel' anywhere in the bot.

-This sample shows how to create global messages handlers to respond to global commands anywhere in your bot.

 ### Prerequisites